 Geoff T Cox

 The most important element of counselling is the therapeutic relationship i.e. the one between the counsellor and the client.
 I hope the following will give you some insight into me and the way I work.
 If you would like more information I would be delighted to have a chat of no more than thirty minutes, either over the phone or at my place of work in Cookley, at no cost and with no obligation, before you make a decision.

 I offer a comfortable and private space in my counselling room and the opportunity to discuss whatever issue is disturbing you in strict confidence.
 With an understanding, empathy and expertise, developed over several years, and the development of a unique therapeutic relationship I assist clients to resolve disturbing issues, achieve greater self-awareness, gain a greater understanding of 'why they are where they're at' to achieve the empowerment they may be seeking to enjoy a more fulfilling life.

 I believe that each of us has all the answers we are seeking within our 'self' - we may just need someone who is not emotionally involved and who knows only what a client chooses to disclose, to help discover them.
 I'm non-directive and encourage clients to realise and appreciate the choices available to them and to choose the ones which are in their best interest.
-A consequence of this is the enhancement of self-awareness, greater personal development, self-actualisation and autonomy.
+A consequence of this is the enhancement of self-awareness, greater personal development and self-actualisation.
 Consequently clients achieve autonomy and gain the ability to choose the life they wish to lead.

 In addition to working with clients of all ages, who have issues they wish to resolve, I also enjoy working with those who are purely seeking greater self-awareness and personal development.